umangshukla62/Wallet_App_UI/README.md

 User can get detailed past transactions.

-User can send money through different modes and and view of contacts to send money,
+User can send money through different modes and and view of contacts to send money.

 User can add a card by choosing his Bank.